"*" indicates required fields

 Robert Heinlein (1902-1988) was born in Butler.
 Known as the “dean of science fiction writers”, Heinlein wrote more than 30 books, some of which have been made into TV series and movies, including Stranger in a Strange Land and Starship Troopers.
 A never-before-published Heinlein novel was released in 2020 – 32 years after his death.
 The Pursuit of the Pankera was reconstructed from pages of an original manuscript and author’s notes with no additional filler, so the work is entirely his own.

 Maya Angelou (1928-2014) was born Marguerite Johnson in St. Louis.
-A leading literary voice of the African-American community, she wrote more than a dozen books of prose and poetry.
+A leading literary voice of the Black community, she wrote more than a dozen books of prose and poetry.
 Her best-selling account of her upbringing in segregated rural Arkansas, I Know Why the Caged Bird Sings, won critical acclaim in 1970.

 George Hodgman (1959-2019) returned to his Missouri roots in Madison and Paris for his highly-praised, best-selling memoir Bettyville.
 The brutally honest, witty and poignant tale explores the experience of a gay cosmopolitan New Yorker returning to a small town filled with both affectionate and painful memories to care for a mother with dementia.